 Bond’s tailor has brought along his assistant, who presents Bond with a selection of ties.
 Bond chooses a tie to wear with the sports coat he wears in the following scenes, along with a few others for later.
 The rest of Bond’s outfit here follows and will be the topic of my next entry.

 In Thunderball, Bond wears light blue canvas slip-ons with his outfit of a rose shirt and light blue swimming trunks after a swim.
 These casual shoes are appropriate for the beach or poolside, and they breathe well in hot weather whilst keeping the toes covered.
 The shoes have double elastic gussets.

 The coat is cut with natural shoulders.
 It has peak lapels, a breast pocket (not all have them), 3-button cuffs and most likely a one-button front (most traditional).
-Considering how low the waistcoat is cut, it probably has a 5-button front.
+The waistcoat has six buttons.
 Bond’s white shirt has a wide spread collar, placket front and double cuffs.
-Bond wears a light grey Macclesfield tie, tied with a four-in-hand knot.
+Bond wears a light grey woven Macclesfield tie, tied in a four-in-hand knot.
 A light grey top hat, grey suede or chamois gloves and a white carnation in the lapel buttonhole complete the outfit.